-As the weather forecast looks somewhat promising we are going to start despatch of lily orders this week.
 Given their exquisite flowers, exotic fragrances, varying heights and shapes and the amazing spectrum of colours it is of little wonder that lilies rank fourth amongst global popularity of flowers.

 Lilies are very versatile and the majority thrive in semi-shade or full sun.
 Below are a few key pointers to remember when planting your lilies.